 So in the end, there’s no way I would offer WordPress.com for an eCommerce since there are different website builders that specify in online store building and offer way cheaper solutions.

 WordPress.com offers a free plan, but you can’t add your own domain name.
-Paid plans start at just $4 per month, which is pretty reasonable.
+But you can still have your custom domain and built pretty cheap websites with its premium plans – that start at just $4 per month.
 For that price, you get access to non-premium themes, a free domain for one year, and 6 GB of content storage.
 However, note that SEO and marketing tools aren’t included.

 If you want to monetize your website, plans start at $8 per month.
 But, if you want to accept payments, you’ll need to upgrade to an ‘eCommerce’ plan for a whopping $45 per month.